AlessandraGolini/Spatial_ecology_in_R_2023/README.md

 ## Main scripts in this repo 💻
  + In the "lectures" folder there are:
    + scripts on populations
    + scripts on communities
    + scripts on ecosystems
    + scripts on remote sensing and spectral indices
    + scripts on external data

 + In the "my_project" folder there are:
-  + notes,
+  + some notes,
   + script,
   + and pdf presentation
   about my exam of Spatial ecology in R